Human trafficking: Organ trade

-Then Secretary of State Hillary Clinton later identified a fourth P, "partnership", in 2009 to serve as a "pathway to progress in the effort against modern-day slavery."

-Structural factors
+Fraud factory

+Most fraud factories operate in Southeast Asia (including Cambodia, Myanmar, or Laos), and are typically run by a criminal gang.
+Fraud factory operators lure foreign nationals to scam hubs, where they are forced to scam internet users around the world into fraudulently buying cryptocurrencies or withdrawing cash, via social media and online dating apps.
+Trafficking victims' passports are confiscated, and they are threatened with organ theft, organ harvesting or forced prostitution if they do not scam sufficiently successfully.

+Causes

 A complex set of factors fuel human trafficking, including poverty, unemployment, social norms that discriminate against women, institutional challenges, and globalization.

 Poverty and globalization

 Poverty and lack of educational and economic opportunities in one's hometown may lead women to voluntarily migrate and then be involuntarily trafficked into sex work.
 As globalization opened up national borders to greater exchange of goods and capital, labour migration also increased.
 Less wealthy countries have fewer options for livable wages.
 The economic impact of globalization pushes people to make conscious decisions to migrate and be vulnerable to trafficking.
 Gender inequalities that hinder women from participating in the formal sector also push women into informal sectors.

 Long waiting lists for organs in the United States and Europe created a thriving international black market.
 Traffickers harvest organs, particularly kidneys, to sell for large profit and often without properly caring for or compensating the victims.
 Victims often come from poor, rural communities and see few other options than to sell organs illegally.
 Wealthy countries' inability to meet organ demand within their own borders perpetuates trafficking.
 By reforming their internal donation system, Iran achieved a surplus of legal donors and provides an instructive model for eliminating both organ trafficking and shortage.

 Globalization and the rise of internet technology has also facilitated human trafficking.
 Online classified sites and social networks such as Craigslist have been under intense scrutiny for being used by clients and traffickers in facilitating sex trafficking and sex work in general.
 Traffickers use explicit sites (e.g. Craigslist, Backpage, MySpace) to market, recruit, sell, and exploit women.
 Facebook, Twitter, and other social networking sites are suspected for similar uses.
 According to the National Center for Missing and Exploited Children, online classified ads reduce the risks of finding prospective customers.
 Studies have identified the Internet as the single biggest facilitator of commercial sex trade, although it is difficult to ascertain which women advertised are sex trafficking victims.
 Traffickers and pimps use the Internet to recruit minors, since Internet and social networking sites usage have significantly increased especially among children.
 At the same time, critical scholars have questioned the extent of the role of internet in human trafficking and have cautioned against sweeping generalisations and urged more research.